ivalitov/dto-generator/README.md

 ## Description

-DTO Generator makes it easy to create POJOs containing random data generated according to given rules.
+DTO Generator is a Java library that makes it easy to get Java objects filled with random data generated according to given rules (configuration).

+There are various ways to provide configuration:
+- directly on the DTO fields via annotations ;
+- by configuring DtoGenerator instance;
+- by updating common default configuration;
+- do not set anything relying on default configuration;
+- use all the above approaches together.

 This can be useful for test automation, when high variability of data is required.

 ## Documentation